 Fire Administration, titled "Special Report: Trends and Hazards in Firefighter Training," class B foams are considered hazardous waste after their intended firefighting use.
 Firefighting foams can contaminate both surface and ground water, necessitating treatment.

-The foams can disrupt wastewater plants and pump stations, causing raw sewage to back up or discharge.

-According to Norbert Gibson in the book "Hazards XV," firefighting foams are harmful to aquatic environment due to their chemical makeup and their potential to discolor water courses.
+The foams can disrupt wastewater plants and pump stations, causing raw sewage to back up or discharge According to Norbert Gibson in the book "Hazards XV," firefighting foams are harmful to aquatic environment due to their chemical makeup and their potential to discolor water courses.

 Equipment Failures and Manual Errors